NSO-developer/nso-vagrant/README.md

 1. `vagrant up` (in the repo working directory where the VagrantFile is)
 1. `vagrant ssh` and then `ncs_cli -C -u admin` to login to NSO.
 OR [http://localhost:8009] for the NSO GUI

+> note, if you restart the VM after installing (rather than just suspending), you will need to turn on the NSO application `source $HOME/nso-install/ncsrc; cd $HOME/nso-run/; ncs;`, if you get the following error `Cannot bind to internal socket 127.0.0.1:4569 : address already in use
+Daemon died status=20`, then NSO is already running.

 ## Getting Started

 A couple of things.
 NSO when it is installed comes with a ton of documentation in the `nso-install/doc` directory.
 Check it out.